Documentation

 /**

-* @return string[] <- A phpdoc return type annotation with detail on the array element type
+* @return string[] <- A phpdoc return type annotation specifying the array element type

 **/